Social Work at Messiah University

 The Bachelor of Social Work (BSW) degree at Messiah University, a top-ranked Christian university, is nationally accredited by the Council on Social Work Education (CSWE).
 As a graduate of the social work degree program at Messiah University, you qualify for advanced standing status in an accredited Master of Social Work (MSW) degree program, meaning you can go on to earn your MSW in just one year.
 Messiah University’s unique approach to the BSW degree intentionally integrates Christian faith formation and extensive field education, effectively preparing you to become a competent and skilled professional social worker.

-As a social work major at Messiah College, you’ll be able to:
+As a social work major at Messiah University, you’ll be able to:

 - Learn how to integrate principles of Christian faith with social work values, knowledge and skills.

 - Partner with faculty to complete research on various topics in social work, and possibly event present at a conference.

 - Accumulate several hundred hours of experience by your senior year (most other schools do not have this experience until the senior year).

 - Deepen your commitment to respecting diversity and enhancing social and economic justice for all people.

 - Acquire professional interviewing, recording and problem-solving skills needed for entry-level employment.

 - Prepare for a rewarding career in social service, corrections, child welfare, youth services, gerontology, probation and parole, juvenile and criminal justice, victims services, counseling, health care, Christian ministries, law enforcement, government, research and many other areas.